 Please consider making a personal donation to help PBI explore and advance new innovations to address the continuing crisis of unmet legal needs.

 The ability to access justice, regardless of income, is unattainable for billions of people around the globe.
 In the U.S., low-income individuals cannot get the legal help they need for 92 percent of their substantial civil legal problems, which typically involve securing and protecting basic needs.
 While great strides have been made to provide services to those most in need, including an annual contribution of millions of hours of pro bono by many of the largest law firms and increasingly more in-house legal departments, the justice gap is nevertheless growing.

 PBI’s expertise and resources remain vital tools to expand pro bono legal services.
 In September 2022, PBI began to engage stakeholders to further advance pro bono and tackle barriers to access to justice more broadly by convening law firm, corporate, and other thought leaders at our Social Impact Summit.
-The Summit explored current discussions on sustainable business practices at companies and law firms to determine whether access to justice and pro bono can play a critical role in amplifying an organization’s commitment to society.
+The Summit explored current discussions on sustainable business practices at companies and law firms to try to determine whether access to justice and pro bono can play a critical role in amplifying an organization’s commitment to society.
 In February 2023, PBI convened pro bono leaders from law firms to continue this important conversation and to identify strategies to enhance pro bono, access to justice, and social impact goals.